 So when AI-assisted development came along, I didn’t have to invent the instinct to catch drift early.
 I just had to refuse to unlearn it.

-The test isn't "does your AI get it right most of the time?"
+The test isn’t “does your AI get it right most of the time?”
 Of course it does.
-The test is: when your AI gets it wrong at 11 PM, does your system notice?
+The test is: when your AI gets it wrong, does your process notice?

 That’s the thing.
 Everything else is marketing.